GautierAppert/gautierappert.github.io/index.md

 I also hold a MSc in Statistics and Econometrics from Toulouse School of Economics.

-* My previous experiences gave me the opportunity to apply my skills in concrete situations and to solve various problems, from Geomarketing to Big Data analytics and Time Series prediction.

 ## Research
 You can find the current version of my phd dissertation [here](https://github.com/GautierAppert/phd-thesis/blob/master/thesis.pdf)